Skip to main content

 Last 2022, I wrote an article about the myth of invading other countries through FDIs and OFWs.
 Do these idiots think that working for other countries mean conquering other countries?
 Please, working for other countries doesn't mean stealing jobs from their locals.
 Instead, it's having to work with their locals.
 If you get the job, by default, you must obey your boss.
 If you work at Apple in Vietnam, you need to follow what your boss in Apple Vietnam tells you to do.
 The same goes for Apple investing in Vietnam.
 Apple must follow the rules and regulations set by the Communist Party of Vietnam (CPV) if it expects to continue doing business in Vietnam.

-When a country allows FDIs to own 100% ownership--it's not selling the country.
+When a country allows FDIs to own 100% ownership of their business shares--it's not selling the country.
 It's all about allowing FDIs to own up to 100% of their shares ownership.
 It's all about not requiring foreigners to find a Filipino partner before they can do business.
 Jollibee most likely used franchising to expand worldwide.
 Chances are Vietnamese businesses or the CPV franchised Jollibee.
 Franchising means allowing a business to make money under the the franchisor's business name.
 That's different from looking for a local partner to split 60% shares of stock.

 Crying foul over foreigners owning 100% of their profits and rejoicing over Filipino MNCs keeping 100% of theirs, sis poor understanding.
 What's their definition of profits anyway?
 Do they think that when Jollibee gets profits for its 158 branches, that Jollibee leaves nothing to Vietnam.
 Meanwhile, in this hypothetical scenario, are they assuming that Cong Caphe getting its profits, means it leaves nothing for the Philippines?